rawwkush/Assignment/readme.md

 Aspect-Oriented Programming (AOP) complements Object-Oriented Programming (OOP) by providing another way of thinking about program structure.
 The key unit of modularity in OOP is the class, whereas in AOP the unit of modularity is the aspect.
 Aspects enable the modularization of concerns such as transaction management that cut across multiple types and objects.
 (Boilerplater reduction using aspect and templates)

-DI; Dependency Injection (Provides looose coupling)
+> DI; Dependency Injection (Provides looose coupling)<br>

-DI means instead of initialzing attributes of our class by itself we transfers this responsibilty to other class
+> DI means instead of initialzing attributes of our class by itself we transfers this responsibilty to other class

 Example:
-Before DI
+**Before DI**

 ```
 public class Employee{